rbrt-weiler/xmc-nbi-clients/README.md

 ## Source

-The project is hosted at [https://gitlab.com/bell-computer-netzwerke/xmc-nbi-clients](https://gitlab.com/bell-computer-netzwerke/xmc-nbi-clients).
+This is a fork of the original project hosted at [https://gitlab.com/bell-computer-netzwerke/xmc-nbi-clients](https://gitlab.com/bell-computer-netzwerke/xmc-nbi-clients).